lyrx/sbot/Readme.md

 ## Features

 - Detects usage of outdated Solidity compiler versions.
-- Identifies the use of `pragma experimental`.
+- Identifies the use of pragma experimental.
-- Checks for potential unlocked ether due to unchecked `send` or `transfer`.
+- Checks for potential unlocked ether due to unchecked send or transfer.
-- Warns about low-level `.call()` usage.
+- Warns about low-level .call() usage.
-- Highlights potential misuse of `tx.origin` instead of `msg.sender`.
+- Highlights potential misuse of tx.origin instead of msg.sender.
 - Verifies the presence of function visibility specifiers.

 ## Setup